New this week: Lena Dunham, Mila Kunis and Charlie Puth | Federal News Network

 MOVIES

-— Lena Dunham adapts Karen Cushman’s young-adult novel in “Catherine Called Birdy,” a spirited medieval coming-of-age tale about a 14-year-old girl named Birdy (Bella Ramsey) in medieval England.
-Her father (Andrew Scott) wants to marry her off for some much-needed money, but Birdy’s plans repeatedly foil him.
-In her review, AP Film...
+— in a spirited medieval coming-of-age tale about a 14-year-old girl named Birdy (Bella Ramsey) in medieval England.
+Her father (Andrew Scott) wants to marry her off for some much-needed money, but Birdy’s plans repeatedly foil him. , AP Film Writer Lindsey Bahr called the film “part ‘Bridget Jones’s Diary,’ part Mel...

 READ MORE